zengm-games/zengm.com/basketball-gm.com/changelog/index.md

 * 2020-07-23: Improvements to game simulation realism: more realistic shooting percentages based on player positions and shot locations; teams change how they play if they are winning or losing; and the distribution of playing time is now more realistic. [[1]](https://basketball-gm.com/blog/2020/07/game-sim-realism/) [[2]](https://old.reddit.com/r/BasketballGM/comments/hwr0eu/three_improvements_to_game_simulation_realism/)

-* 2020-07-20: The ratings summary at the top of individual player pages now shows the difference between last year's ratings and this year's ratings. [[1]](https://old.reddit.com/r/BasketballGM/comments/hv8arf/some_recent_minor_ui_updates/)
+* 2020-07-20: The ratings summary at the top of individual player pages now shows the difference between last year's ratings and this year's ratings.
+Thanks @icedjuro! [[1]](https://github.com/dumbmatter/gm-games/pull/280) [[2]](https://old.reddit.com/r/BasketballGM/comments/hv8arf/some_recent_minor_ui_updates/)

 * 2020-07-20: On the roster page and individual player pages, players on your team have a button to quickly add them to the trading block, in the same place as the "Trade For" button for players who are on other teams.